1219aks/Recent-Events/README.md

 Instsructions on How to Contribute:

-Just like the other assignments, choose an issue, pull request,commit, and merge like before!
+Just like the other assignments, choose an issue, make a branch, commit, and pull request like before!
+I'll try to merge as soon as possible!

 The files are simple, I've added a basic html page.
 Feel free to design it as you want.
 If you need to contact me, my email is 1219aks@csu.fullerton.edu and my discord is ak99#0163